Tybravo/VeriLens/README.md

-VeriLens — The Truth Engine for the Sui Ecosystem
+## VeriLens — The Truth Engine for the Sui Ecosystem

-VeriLens a decentralized media verification and provenance platform that proves the authenticity and origin of digital content directly on-chain.
+VeriLens a decentralized digital content verification and provenance layer on Sui that proves the authenticity and origin of digital content directly on-chain.

 VeriLens is a decentralized **media verification and provenance** platform that proves the authenticity and origin of digital content directly on‑chain.
 Built on **Sui**, VeriLens leverages **Walrus** for decentralized media storage, **Seal** for encryption & access control, and **Nautilus** for trusted off‑chain attestations inside TEEs.
 VeriLens lets creators publish provable media, and lets developers integrate Proof‑as‑a‑Service APIs into their dApps.